victordov/expense-tracker/README.md

 - **Detailed Parsing** – Extracts store names, dates, itemized purchases, totals and taxes.
 - **Google Drive Sync** – Sign in with your Google account and back up receipts as CSV files.
 - **CSV Export** – Export individual or all receipts as CSV for reporting or spreadsheet analysis.
+- **ChatGPT Parsing** – Optionally send recognized text to OpenAI's ChatGPT API for more accurate extraction of store, servant, date and totals.
 - **SwiftUI Interface** – Modern, user‑friendly design with an onboarding flow and settings screen.

 ## Getting Started